shakes76/sHDR/README.md

 Commandline applications can be built on the topic-itk-only branch and a build of ITK 4.

 ### GUI Build
-Once all of the above dependencies are built or installed, see SMILI YouTube channel for help (https://www.youtube.com/channel/UCD-hU6IF2qGlz7roexAUj1Q)
+Once all of the above dependencies are built or installed, see SMILI YouTube channel for help (https://www.youtube.com/channel/UCD-hU6IF2qGlz7roexAUj1Q).
 Then you can build this package.
+A quick way to set things up is to build ITK/VTK that matches the SMILI installer versions using the VS2013 compiler typically used for SMILI Windows builds.
+This library should pickup the installed SMILI and an installer of Qt 4 is provided in the [dependencies download page](https://sourceforge.net/projects/smili-project/files/Dependencies/).

 Ensure to set the
 ```